Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/ldaca-software-tools/index.md

 ### University of Melbourne

-- [Lameta](https://lameta.org): Metadata tool that helps organise collections of files.
+- [Lameta](https://lameta.org): RO-Crate output option for this metadata tool.

 <br>